embedded-iota/iota-iot-network-protocol/README.md

 ###### IOTA Address Transactions Update Request

-A IOTA Address Transactions Update Request SHALL be send by a Node which is interested in a new transaction.
+An IOTA Address Transactions Update Request SHALL be send by a Node which is interested in a new transaction.
 It MUST , at least, contain the following information:
 - Latest Milestone